The64thGamer/cheeseepedia/content/wiki/the-rock-afire-simulator.md

 #### CEC RR Engine C&amp;D

-When Chuck E Cheese cease &amp; desisted The 64th Gamers Reel to Reel, it left ReminaProd and the people working on SPTE in a panic as to whether Aaron Fechter would cease &amp; desist SPTE.
+When Chuck E. Cheese cease &amp; desisted The 64th Gamers Reel to Reel, it left ReminaProd and the people working on SPTE in a panic as to whether Aaron Fechter would cease &amp; desist SPTE.
 This and a multitude of other issues resulted in SPTE ending.

 ### The Early Simulator Days \[11/03/22 - 1/1/24] (DD/MM/YY)